kragen/derctuo/markdown/hardware-queuing.md

 four clock cycles, minimum, plus normally a three-cycle jump, and possibly finishing a multi-cycle instruction that was in progress when the interrupt fired: 7–9 cycles, plus 4 more cycles if it was in sleep mode, plus the wakeup time.
-So maybe this isn't actually so bad.)
+So maybe this isn’t actually so bad.)

 A perhaps more interesting approach is to have, say, 8 time slots that are rigidly round-robined among in this way, but to run a task at